RobustoFramework/Multi-platform-Multi-board/README.md

 # Multi-platform, multi-board and Platform IO

-One of the great things about PlatformIO is its ability to have projects that build and run on several plattforms simultaneously.
+One of the great things about PlatformIO is its ability to have projects that
+build and run on several plattforms simultaneously.

+Demonstrating this, and providing a starting point for those who need it,
-This project runs on:
+this project runs on:
 * Platforms
   * Native
   * ESP-IDF